blu-base/train-salt/README.md

 coupled.

 Don't forget to enable `netapi` clients in the salt-master configuration.
-`train-salt` uses the `local` client and mostly the `cmd.run` execution module.
+`train-salt` uses the `local` client and mostly the `cmd.run_all` execution module.
 Ensure your master's configuration contains:

 ```
 netapi_enable_clients: